Common electric vehicle myths

 Charging electric vehicles takes forever

 Incorrect.
-The technology around electric cars is changing fast and the time required to charge an electric car is falling just as quickly.
-If you are charging an electric vehicle at home with a residential charger, depending on the vehicle’s capacity, it should take six to eight hours to fully charge it — plug it in before you go to bed and you’ve got a fully charged car in the morning.
+The technology around electric cars is changing rapidly and the time required to charge an electric car is falling just as quickly.
+If you’re charging an electric vehicle at home with a residential charger, depending on the vehicle’s capacity, it should take six to eight hours to fully charge it — plug it in before you go to bed and you’ve got a fully charged car in the morning.

-Matters get even faster when you look at public fast chargers, where an electric car (again depending on its capacity), can be fully charged in as little as three hours.
-Plug it in before you go to work, when you go shopping, or go to a sporting event, museum or movie, and by the time you’re done, your electric vehicle should be almost fully charged.
+Matters get even speedier when you look at public fast chargers, where an electric car (again depending on its capacity), can be fully charged in as little as three hours.
+Plug it in before you go to work, when you go shopping, or go to a sporting event, museum, or movie, and by the time you’re done, your electric vehicle should be almost fully charged.
+Ultra-rapid chargers can add 150 to 300 km of range in just an hour, and some vehicles can be fully charged in as little as ten to 15 minutes.
+Best of all, these speeds continue to improve as the technology does.

 Electric vehicles don’t have enough range for a large country like Australia